aiven/aiven-docs/docs/platform/concepts/byoc.md

 You receive two separate monthly invoices, one from Aiven for their managed services and another from the cloud service provider for the cloud infrastructure costs.
-This enables you to use any cloud commit you may have and potentially leverage committed use discounts (CUDs) in certain cases.
+This enables you to use any cloud commit you may have and potentially leverage enterprise discounts in certain cases.

 :::note
 For a cost estimate and analysis, contact your account team.